 Break-away walls (enclosed space below the Base Flood Elevation in V zones)

-Dry flood-proofing (Non-residential)
+Dry flood-proofing (Commercial only)

 Anchored (pile or column) foundation